Cobb K12 Library Media

 5. Contact Holly Frilot with questions as you work through your application.
 She is your coach through this process.

 6. Collect artifacts and/or videos to show evidence of Library Learning Commons services, resources, and intentional spaces.
-A minimum of three pieces of evidence are needed.

 8. Submit your Library Learning Commons Certification Portfolio.